 Veolia India is a subsidiary of Veolia, the world’s leader in environmental services.
-The company, in India for over 15 years, offers the entire range of water solutions tailored to the specific needs of municipality and industry across India and more widely South Asia.
+The company, in India for almost 20 years, offers the entire range of water solutions tailored to the specific needs of municipality and industry across India and more widely South Asia.
 These solutions mainly include engineering and construction services, operations and maintenance services, performance contracts and major maintenance and refurbishment.

 For Municipality, Veolia's provides continuous, safe and pressurized water.

-Through its five pilot projects in Hubli-Dharward, Belgaum, Gulbarga and Bangalore – launched in 2005 - and its two other contracts in Bijaipur and Ilkal, Veolia provides potable water to 345,000 citizens in Karnataka.
+Through it's five pilot projects in Hubli-Dharwad, Belgaum, Gulbarga and Bangalore – launched in 2005 - and its two other contracts in Bijaipur and Ilkal, Veolia provides potable water to 345,000 citizens in Karnataka.

 In Nagpur, Veolia has formed a joint venture company in 2011, Orange City Water, to implement India’s first public private partnership project to deliver 24/7 water supply to the 2.7 million citizens of the city (for 25 years).